remirror/remirror/.github/readme.md

 `remirror` was started as a personal challenge.
 Would it be possible to build an editor that combined great performance with ease of use?
 It was also important to give users of all frameworks, the ability to build an editor by picking and choosing their desired building blocks.

-In order to meet these goals, [ProseMirror](https://prosemirror.net/) was picked as the core editor layer.
+In order to meet these goals, [ProseMirror][prosemirror] was picked as the core editor layer.
 The second decision was to base the structure of the editor on blocks of functionality called `Extensions`.
 Each extension would add a slice of beauty to the editor, allowing users to craft their masterpieces.

 In the latest version, some of the initial goals of `remirror` are bearing fruit.
 Every single part of the editor can be controlled by extensions.
 For example, the core (`Schema`) is managed by a [built-in extension](https://github.com/remirror/remirror/blob/HEAD/packages/@remirror/core/src/builtins/schema-extension.ts).

-And the new API is so much better.
+And the API has improved a lot.
 For React, this comes with a bunch of drop-in components and hooks.
 Many more are being worked on.

 To add a drop down emoji picker to your react editor the following code will suffice.